dannyash9987/Estill-County-Resource-Hub/kb/index.md

 {% include nav.html %}

-# Help Desk Knowledge Base
+# Where can Local Gov. be found?

 Write short, step‑by‑step guides your classmates can follow.
 Start with:
 - Password reset